-- At or after the $5^{th}$ day of a student's cumulative absence (excused or unexcused), a letter of concern will be sent to parent/guardian. - At or after the 10th day of a student's cumulative absence, a letter will be sent home where an administrator may require a doctor's excuse (medical verification) for each subsequent absence.
-The parent and child shall receive written notification of this requirement.
-If a medical excuse is not provided, the absence will be considered illegal (under the age of 17) or unexcused (over the age of 17). - At or after 3 days of illegal/unexcused absences, a letter will be sent home stating that any further illegal/unexcused absences will result in receiving zeroes in all classes for the days illegal/unexcused and may also result in being cited with the District Magistrate (student under age 17) and/or with probation. - If a student has been sent an illegal/unexcused absence letter and is under the age of 17 and is absent illegally, a letter will be sent home stating that the student is being cited with the district magistrate and/or will receive zeroes in all classes for the days illegal/unexcused.
+- At or after the 5th day of a student's cumulative absence (excused or unexcused), a letter of concern will be sent to parent/guardian. - A maximum of ten (10) days of cumulative lawful absences verified by parental notification shall be permitted during a school year.
+All absences beyond ten (10) cumulative days shall require an excuse from a licensed practitioner of the healing arts. - At or after 3 days of illegal/unexcused absences, a letter will be sent home stating that any further illegal/unexcused absences may result in receiving zeroes in all classes for the days illegal/unexcused and may also result in being cited with the District Magistrate (age 17 & under) and/or with probation. - District staff may refer a student who is fifteen (15) years of age or older to the local children and youth agency, if the student continues to incur additional unexcused absences after being referred to a school-based or community-based attendance improvement program, or if the student refuses to participate in such program.